huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Sailing
 - [ ] Equestrian

-#### In “Drumline”, what does Devon do to start the brawl that leads to his dismissal?
+#### In "Drumline", what does Devon do to start the brawl that leads to his dismissal?

 - [ ] Argue with his section leader
 - [x] Play the drum of another team